DaDaDadeo/Cycle-Print-To-PDF/README.md

 eliminate any non-cycle prints from the controller such as calibration and test printer functions.
 If the print data is verified as a cycle, the file will continue to be periodically checked (read only) until the cycle is completed.
-After the cycle completes, the text file is printed and stored as a PDF file using a compiled C program using the libharu Free PDF Libraries.
+After the cycle completes, the text file is printed and stored as a PDF file using a compiled C program using the libharu free PDF libraries (https://github.com/libharu/libharu/).
 The active_log.txt text file is then copied as a backup PCL file and then completely cleared for the next incoming data.
 Both the backup PCL and PDF files are named using the captured cycle number and the subsequent file type extensions.

-Note: The date and time tags listed for each creation of the files are created using the GET CYCLE clock and are not based on the date and time within the cycle print data.
-The user has secured access to the archived files using a web browser.
-A user name and password is required in order to view the site.
-Only the administrator Admin1 has access to the FTP directory.

-User name and Passwords are configured.

-Additional passwords can be created using an “htaccces Authentication generator” available at many internet locations ex: http://www.htaccesstools.com/htpasswd-generator/ .
-The results can be copied and pasted in the .htpasswd file in the main directory of the GetCycle web server location.